Plant DetailShow Menu

 ‘Gunrei Satzuki’ azalea is a woody, densely rounded, deciduous hybrid shrub cultivar in the Ericaceae (blueberry) family.
 This dwarf shrub typically grows 2 to 4 feet tall and wide and its 2 inch pink flowers appear in the late spring to early summer.
 The genus name derives from the Greek words rhodo, which means rose, and dendron, meaning tree.

 Like all azaleas, ‘Gunrei Satzuki’ prefers moist, well-drained, acidic soils in dappled shade and protection from afternoon sun, which can scorch the leaves.
 It does not tolerate dense clay, so if you have clay soil, amend with organic material.
 The roots may rot if soil does not drain well.
 Plant the root ball high in the soil to help with drainage issues.
 Avoid overwatering and over-fertilizing.
-Pruning, if desired, may be done after flowering.
+Prune rhododendrons and azaleas after they bloom to preserve the current season's bloom, and allow time for the plant to produce flower buds for next year's bloom.
+Rhododendrons and azaleas set next year's flower buds by mid to late summer.

 Use it as an understory shrub or groundcover planted in groups in woodland or naturalized areas.
 Because of its small size, it is good for small gardens and spaces or at the front of a bed.
 It also works as a specimen in a pollinator garden where the flowers will attract hummingbirds and bees.